o-t-w/blog/src/content/blog/popovers.md

 ![](/youtube-menu-example.png)

 This sort of behaviour usually requires JavaScript and led to the creation of the popular JavaScript libraries Popper, Floating UI and Tether.
 With the addition of anchor positioning to CSS, we'll no longer need to reach for JavaScript.
 The [`anchor()` function](https://drafts.csswg.org/css-anchor-position-1/) allows developers to tether an absolutely positioned element to one or more other elements on the page.
 Unfortunately it's a work-in-progress so I'll revisit the topic when the spec and implementation are more solid.
+For now, the open-source [floating-ui](https://floating-ui.com/) library is probably the best option

 ## Conclusion